Envive/django-rest-framework-google-json-style-api/README.md

 fooBar2 -> foo_bar2
 ```

 By default, the package uses the first case.
 To use the second case, specify it in your django settings file.
+The setting only works when you use camel case(default).

 ```python
 GOOGLE_JSON_STYLE_API = {